dylanpieper/ShinySurveyJS-Template/readme.md

 ## Disclaimer

 This application template was not built with comprehensive security features.
-It lacks robust authentication methods, user management, private data encryption, and protection against common vulnerabilities like SQL injection.
+It lacks the robust implementation and testing of secure authentication methods, user management, private data encryption, and protection against common vulnerabilities like SQL injection.
 It is not suitable for production use.
 Users must implement their own security measures and accept all associated risks.
 No warranty is provided.